 Pine64 says this will allow developers to create custom firmware that can do things like alter the touch controls, change sound signature profiles, adjust resonance for a specific user’s ear canals, or use the earbuds as hearing aids.

 It’s unclear when the PineBuds will go on sale or how much they’ll cost.
+(Update: Pine64 says they could go on sale as soon as October, 2022).
 But the first step is getting developers onboard – Pine64 designs and produces open hardware, but the company typically works with the independent developer community to create software for those products.

 The company is positioning the PineBuds and other new audio projects as a “small” project that will be almost completely community-driven, which means it’s more akin to the PineTime smartwatch and Pinecil soldering iron than the company’s larger product categories like smartphones, laptops, and single-board computers.